 Should be adjusted so that when the bolts are engaged it holds the stile true and against the seals.
 The seals will force the stile of the door away from them and it is important to stop the door warping to keep the stile true.
 Use a TI5 torx to adjust the compression on the gasket by turning the eccentric cam located at the top and bottom of the adjustable hook bolt plate.

-Figure 22: Hook bolt plate adjustment IMPORTANT: Do not adjust with a power tool, hand tool adjustment only.
+Figure 22: Hook bolt plate IMPORTANT: Do not adjust with a power tool, hand tool adjustment only.
 These adjustments also need to be made at the installation stage.

 Hinge adjustment Most hinges we supply are fully adjustable.
 When the fitting is complete please check that the door is true and square in the frame with an equal gap.
 The standard hinges can be adjusted vertically and horizontally as shown in the series of diagrams on page 18.
+IMPORTANT: To comply with the requirements of UKCA marked panic exit doors: - Check that the door is correctly adjusted and lubricated at least once a month, and ensure that the force required to open is a maximum of 70N / 40Nm. - Any replacement parts required must be ordered through George Barnsdale to ensure compliance with the certification.
 Flush door hinge (standard)